Best Noiseless Strat Pickups that Reduce Hum Without Affecting Sound

 It retains the familiar punchy high end of a single coil while providing you more versatility than some of the other entries on this list.
 This makes it a good choice for a variety of genres – jazz, blues, country, and even some harder styles like hard rock and metal.

 If versatility is what you’re going for, this pickup is your best choice.

-One thing to note, however, is that many of these pickups are much taller than stock ones.
+One thing to note, however, is that some of these pickups are taller than stock ones.
 So, either make sure that the pickup routes on your guitar are deep enough to support them, or get ready to make slight modifications.